cliftondavies/cliftondavies/README.md

 # Hi! 👋 Welcome to my GitHub profile.

-I specialise in Software Development with React/Ruby on Rails.
+I am a software engineer with an appreciation for detail and best practice, and experience in building SPAs and REST APIs.

 ## :toolbox:  Skills